 - STBR (short term bend radius):Observe as a minimum radius allowed during use and handling.

 All ruled or holographically etched gratings optimize first-order spectra at certain wavelength regions; the “best” or “most efficient” region is the range where efficiency is greater than 30%.
 In some cases, gratings have a greater spectral range than is efficiently diffracted.
-For example, the Ocean Insight Grating 1 has a 650 nm spectral range, but is most efficient in the 375 nm range from 200 nm to 575 nm.
+For example, the Ocean Optics Grating 1 has a 650 nm spectral range but is most efficient in the 375 nm range from 200 nm to 575 nm.
 In this case, wavelengths greater than 575 nm will have an apparently lower intensity seen at the detector due to the grating’s reduced efficiency.

 A function that describes the ratio of radiance coming off of a surface to irradiance onto the surface for specified output and input directions Since the input and output direction are each 2-dimensional (azimuth angle and zenith angle), the complete function is 4-dimensional.
 Because normal BRDF does not include wavelength terms it is not very useful for spectroscopy and not a good model for most surfaces.
 Adding an incident wavelength term easily fixes this.
 However, the full BRDF requires a goniometer setup, and most of the time the full wavelength-dependent BRDF is not necessary — a simple subset or approximation is adequate.